Pipes used for district heating systems

 In addition to the potential from data centres there is also a surplus heat potential from other industries.
 According to the Danish District Heating Association, this would also equal the heat demand of Aarhus.
 So the surplus heat in Danmark can make a substantial and climate-friendly contribution to district heating.

 The new Danish potential for recovery of surplus heat has arisen after the Danish Tax Appeals Agency at the beginning of September decided on a case involving taxation of surplus heat from data centres.
-Before the decision was made, companies like Facebook and Apple had to pay for supplying the heat to district heating, and thus the surplus heat was often dumped in the sea or released in the air.
+Before the decision was made, companies like Facebook, Google and Apple had to pay for supplying the heat to district heating, and thus the surplus heat was often dumped in the sea or released in the air.

 According to Tina Kramer Kristensen, the decision is good news and an important factor in making investments in a growing industry more attractive.
 It can help build up competencies, knowhow and technology components with an export potential.